katewolfer/Beijing/README.md

 # Beijing dataset analysis and visualisations
 This repository holds the functions and data visualisations developed for our ACP paper, implemented in R.

-The functions cover a range of standard univariate and multivariate data analysis, with the data plotting as we used for the paper.
+The functions cover a range of standard univariate and multivariate data analysis, with the data plotting as used for all paper figures.

-Most of the functions available here can be used for similar datasets.
-We will make the package fully generalisable as soon as we can.
+Most of the functions available here can be used for similar datasets; some hard coding is present, and we will make the package fully generalisable as soon as we can.

-In the meantime, the code should work with the dummy dataset contained in the package.
+Package dependencies can be found [here](https://github.com/katewolfer/Beijing/blob/main/R/beijingPackages.R), our credit and thanks to the authors of these!

 Some of the functions include:
 - univariate statistics: Spearman correlations and p-values, in a handy text output

-- multivariate statistics: principal components analysis (currently without cross-validation), plus scores and loadings plots
+- multivariate statistics: principal components analysis (currently without cross-validation), plus scores and loadings plots.
+These plots can also be used for PLSR models, which can be constructed using the [pls](https://cran.r-project.org/web/packages/pls/index.html) package (also in R).

 ![scores example](https://github.com/katewolfer/Beijing/blob/main/examples/PCA%20scores.png)
 ![loadings example](https://github.com/katewolfer/Beijing/blob/main/examples/PCA%20loadings.png)